Veltman Criteria in Beyond Standard Model Effective Field Theory of Complex Scalar Triplet

-One may assume that SM is valid upto certain scale ($\Lambda$) and above that scale some unknown symmetry appears to protect the Higgs mass, then the Higgs mass can be stabilized and the fine tuning problem can also be addressed.
-For examples, in the Composite Higgs Scenario~\cite{Contino:2010rs}, where the Higgs is dissolved in higher degrees of freedom above the symmetry breaking scale or in Supersymmetric theories~\cite{Fayet:1976et}, where the bosonic and fermionic degrees of freedom cancels out exactly -- the Higgs mass is maintained to be finite and small.
-However these theories also can not avoid certain amount of fine tuning \cite{Barnard:2017kbb,vanBeekveld:2019tqp} coming from several sources.
-However, the none of these theories are observed at LHC and other experiments so far.
+One may assume that SM is valid up to a certain scale ($\Lambda$) and above that scale, some unknown symmetry appears to protect the Higgs mass, then the Higgs mass can be stabilized and the fine-tuning problem can be addressed.
+For example, in the Composite Higgs Scenario~\cite{Contino:2010rs}, where the Higgs is dissolved in higher degrees of freedom above the symmetry breaking scale or in Supersymmetric theories~\cite{Fayet:1976et}, where the bosonic and fermionic degrees of freedom cancel out exactly -- the Higgs mass is maintained to be finite and small.
+These theories also can not avoid a certain amount of fine-tuning \cite{Barnard:2017kbb,vanBeekveld:2019tqp} coming from several sources.
+However, experiments are yet to confirm the existence of these theories.

-These observations raise the question that what if the new physics lie at a very large scale.
+These observations raise the question that what if the new physics lies at a very large scale.
 In such a scenario, SM can emerge as an Effective Field Theory (SMEFT)~\cite{Brivio:2017vri} by integrating out the dynamics of the larger theory.
-The Information of the heavy particles appearing in the loop are absorbed in the higher dimensional operators in the Effective Field Theory (EFT) and the theory is invariant under SM symmetries.
-Ref~\cite{Biswas:2020abl} has shown that the V.C. can be satisfied in the SMEFT framework by including the higher dimensional operators and their Wilson Coefficients.
+The information of the heavy particles appearing in the loop is absorbed in the higher dimensional operators in the Effective Field Theory (EFT) and the theory is invariant under SM symmetries.
+Ref~\cite{Biswas:2020abl} has shown that the V.C. can be satisfied in the SMEFT framework by including the higher dimensional operators and their Wilson coefficients.
 Only a few of the operators are relevant to the V.C. and they play a major role in satisfying the V.C.